 Once the command finishes executing, you can navigate to and run the application with the following commands:

-The following embed shows the directory structure and actual web page of a newly bootstrapped CRA application.
+The following embed shows the directory structure and the actual web page of a newly bootstrapped CRA application.

 Although CRA makes it simple to get started building a React application, there are many different ways to begin building sites with React.
 The "Popular Alternatives" in the README covers different use-cases and options.